Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 * The source directory is where the sources of OCCT are located in your filesystem
 * The build or binary directory is where all the files created during CMake configuration and generation process will be located.
 The mentioned process will be described below.
-* The installation directory is where binaries will be installed after build the *INSTALL* project that is created by CMake generation process, along with header files and resources required for OCCT use in applications.
+* The installation directory is where binaries will be installed after building the *INSTALL* project that is created by CMake generation process, along with header files and resources required for OCCT use in applications.

 The good practice is not to use the source directory as a build one.
 Different configurations should be built in different build directories to avoid conflicts.